jylisadoney/is-204/1-journals.md

 ## Identify disciplinary journals
 * Visit the <a href="https://www.lib.uidaho.edu/" target="_blank">University of Idaho Library website</a>
 * Click on `Databases A-Z` below the search box
-* In the drop-down box, scroll to and select `Journal Citation Reports`
+* In the drop-down box, scroll to and select `Journal Citation Reports`, click on go
-* Click on go
 * On the new page, click on `Browse by Journal`
 * On the new page, click on `Select Categories`
 * Scroll down to and check the box for a specific discipline
-  * Example: Sociology
+  * Example: Political Science
 * Scroll down and click on `Submit` at the bottom of the page

 You can now see a ranked list of journals within a specific discipline.
 Journals in this list are ranked based on the number of times their articles are cited by other articles.